xuankimtran/docs-1/pages/katalon-studio/tutorials/plan-test-suite.md

 ## Define Test Suite goals

-A test suite compiles a series of actions depicting a particular user experience on your website.
+A test suite includes a series of actions depicting a particular user experience on your website.

 You plan test cases based on deciding which action a test case should perform.
 You then create a test suite flow by naming and ordering test cases.